Sway (British musician)

-Derek Andrew Safo (born 5 September 1982), better known by his stage name Sway or Sway DaSafo, is a British rapper of Ghanaian descent.
-He is also a producer, having established Dcypha Productions, signed to Island/Universal (label founder).
-Safo's 2008 track "Black Stars" gave appreciation to popular Ghanaians across the diaspora.
-Sway's first big track, "On My Own" was released under the name Sway DaSafo.
+Derek Andrew Safo (5 September 1982 – 17 September 2026), better known by his stage name Sway or Sway DaSafo, was a British rapper, record producer, actor and founder of Dcypha Productions.

-Biography

-Early life
+In 2005, while unsigned, Sway won a MOBO Award for best hip hop artist.
+He released his debut album This Is My Demo independently in February 2006, receiving a nomination for the Mercury Music Prize and reaching number 38 on the UK Singles Chart with the track "Little Derek".
+He later reached number 19 and 8 with the singles "Still Speedin'" and "Level Up", in 2011 and 2012 respectively.

+Life and career

-Derek Andrews Safo, known professionally as Sway (Dasafo), was born on September 5, 1982, and raised in Hornsey, North London by Ghanaian parents Beatrice & Alhaji.
+Derek Andrew Safo was born on 5 September 1982 in Accra, Ghana, and raised in Hornsey, North London by Ghanaian parents Beatrice and Alhaji.
 He attended Campsbourne Junior School and then Highgate Wood Secondary School, where he spent time learning music production.

-His witty punch lines, storytelling ability and fast flow were influenced by his favorite rap group Bone Thugs N Harmony and local drum and bass MCs such as Skibadee and Shabba D, causing him to stand out as a unique hybrid.

-2006–2007: This Is My Demo

-To avoid recognition, Sway began covering his face in pictures with a Union Jack bandana.
-With help from DJ Turkish and ‘Jr’ Appiah, he started his own record label, Dcypha Productions, a corruption of his surname Dasafo.
-He then began writing and producing his first official solo releases, This Is My Promo volumes 1 and 2.
+Sway cofounded Dcypha Productions with DJ Turkish and 'Jr' Appiah.
+He then began writing and producing his first official solo releases, This Is My Promo volumes 1 and 2 in 2004.

 He became the first unsigned rapper to win a MOBO Award prior to the release of an official album.
-He ultimately decided to release his debut album This Is My Demo independently.
-It received critical acclaim and, despite a lack of mainstream radio support, sold over 50,000 copies within its first year of release.
+He released his debut album This Is My Demo independently.
+It received critical acclaim. and, despite a lack of mainstream radio support, sold over 50,000 copies within its first year of release.

 The album yielded the Al Shux-produced UK top 40 single "Little Derek", was nominated for the Mercury Music Prize and Sway became the first UK rapper to win a BET Hip Hop Award.

-2008–2009: Konvict Music and The Signature LP

-Amongst his supporters were international superstars Akon, Lupe Fiasco and Pharrell Williams who had all displayed an interest in signing the UK rapper to their own label imprints.

-After months of consideration Sway decided he would become part of Akon's international Konvict Music family alongside the likes of Lady Gaga and T-Pain.
+In 2008, Sway joined Akon's international Konvict Music label.

-Akon also embodied the fusion of a West African meets Western approach to music whilst building an empire so he was the perfect case study for Sway.
-Sway was often invited to accompany Akon around the world where he networked and built strong relationships, most notably with his mentor Dutch super-producer Giorgio Tuinfort (Michael Jackson, David Guetta, Sia).

 Sway's second album The Signature LP was released in 2008 through Dcypha Productions.
-The album included production from Emile Haynie (Eminem, Kid Cudi, Bruno Mars), The Nextmen (Plan B, Public Enemy) as well as Giorgio Tuinfort.
+The album included production from Emile Haynie, The Nextmen, and Giorgio Tuinfort.
 This album was recognized for tracks such as "F UR X" which was a smash UK club record and the international door breaker "Silver & Gold" featuring Akon.